Reconciling Open Interest with Traded Volume in Perpetual Swaps: Open Interest and Perpetual Contracts

-There are only $3$ possibilities on every transaction (trade), i) increase, ii) reduction or iii) no change in open interest.
+There are only $3$ possibilities on every transaction (trade): a) increase, b) no change, or c) reduction in open interest.
 This can be described more formally with the following equation relating trading volume (transactions) and changes in open interest:

+where $V_k$ is the size of a trade at time $t_k \in (t_i, t_{i+1}]$ and $O_{t}$ is the open interest at time $t$. \eqref{eq:oi_change} is summarizing what was described above, \textit{i.e.}, assuming that at time $t_{i}$ the open interest reported for a market is $O_{t_{i}}$ then the absolute change in open interest $|O_{t_{i+1}} - O_{t_{i}}|$ cannot be larger than the total trading volume $\sum_{k>t_{i}}^{t_{i+1}} V_k$ in that time interval $(t_i, t_{i+1}]$.
+To illustrate the mechanisms behind (\ref{eq:oi_change}), let us consider our previous examples and assume that no other trade took place between $t_{i}$ and $t_{i+1}$.
+For these transactions we have